Septuagesima 1 and Lent are both

 of Septuagesima gives its name to the entire season as it is known as

 comes roughly seventy days before Easter.
-This seventy represents the seventy years
+This seventy represents the

-of Septuagesima is known as "Sexagesima, which means "sixty".
+Sunday of Septuagesima is known as "Sexagesima, which means "sixty".

-means "forty," and this is the name of the first Sunday of Lent and the Latin name
+means "forty," and this is the name of the first Sunday of Lent and the

-a deepening sense of penance and somberness, culminating in
+notice a deepening sense of penance and somberness, culminating in

 from Dom Gueranger's "The Liturgical Year"